OBOAcademy/obook/redesign/03_ontologyContribution.md

     - [Basic Classification](https://ontology101tutorial.readthedocs.io/en/latest/EXERCISE_BasicClassification.html)
 - Read [(I can't get no) satisfiability](http://ontogenesis.knowledgeblog.org/1329/) (~10 minutes)
   - **Optional**: Open a new ontology in Protégé.
 Try creating an *inconsistent* ontology using the classes and instances in the first Pets example (hint: you'll also need to create the "eats" object property)... what happens when you run the reasoner?

+<a name="logic"></a>
+## Logic and debugging

+Below are exercises to demonstrate how to:
+  - Add equivalent axioms (logical definitions) to ontology terms
+  - Run the reasoner and view the inferred hierarchy
+  - Debugging and viewing explanations

+#### Practice adding logic and debugging

+These instructions will use the [Mondo disease ontology](https://github.com/monarch-initiative/mondo) as an example.
+1. **Practice (Part 1)**: See instructions [here](https://github.com/jamesaoverton/obook/blob/master/07-Review/add-logical-axiom.md)
+1. **Practice (Part 2)**: See instructions [here](https://github.com/jamesaoverton/obook/blob/master/07-Review/add-logical-axiom_part2.md)